seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 To understand more of the functionality and features that Vanilla Extract can provide -- for example pseudo-selectors or more complex selectors, [use their documentation](https://vanilla-extract.style/documentation/api/style/).
 For more complex behavior, you can use [container-style queries](https://developer.mozilla.org/en-US/docs/Web/CSS/@container#container_style_queries) and [layers](#controlling-precedence-and-css-cascade), but it will most likely not be required for day to day use unless you are building reusable components for use throughout the application.

-### Styles in C2DS Components
+### Styles in the design system Components

-C2DS components will already have the default styling that is provided for them through the theming.
-However, if you need to adjust styles for instances of C2DS components, you can define styles in the same way as above, with the advantage of those styles being typed.
+The design system components will already have the default styling that is provided for them through the theming.
+However, if you need to adjust styles for instances of the design system components, you can define styles in the same way as above, with the advantage of those styles being typed.
 The components in our design system all have a
 `classNames` prop rather than `className` -- note the `s` on the end.

 You can also reuse css vars that have been defined in the theme to apply to specific elements.